Table of Contents

 However, further medical and scientific study into possible uses for kratom tea is ongoing.

-Is Kratom Tea Legal In The U.S.?
+Is kratom Tea Legal In The U.S.?

-Kratom tea is not legal for medical use.
+kratom tea is not legal for medical use.
 Currently, there aren’t any Food and Drug Administration (FDA) approved uses for kratom tea as the agency and health care professionals evaluate available scientific and medical information about kratom.

-Side Effects of Kratom Tea
+Side Effects of kratom Tea

 When consumed in low doses, kratom tea is noted for increased alertness, physical energy, and talkativeness.
 Higher doses have a sedative effect.